-At a price point comfortably in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.
+At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

-It’s easily one of the best value turntables for anyone who wants to take vinyl seriously—offering sound and features you usually don’t see until you’re spending way more.
-We’re talking a real MDF plinth that keeps vibrations in check, a solid aluminum platter that feels planted, and a tonearm with all the right tools—auto stop, anti-skate, and a counterweight—so you can actually dial things in.
-It’s the kind of turntable that plants itself down and says, “I’ve got this”.
+It’s easily one of the best value turntables for anyone who wants to take vinyl seriously.
+We’re talking a real MDF plinth that keeps vibrations in check, a solid aluminum platter that feels planted, and a tonearm with all the right tools (auto stop, anti-skate, and a counterweight).
+Typically, you usually don’t see this kind of qualtiy build, performance, and features until you’re spending way more.

 Table of Contents